Correctional Services Department: Controversies

 In February 2021, it was reported that the CSD had worked with the Security Bureau to reduce "collusion" between foreign governments and those in custody.

 The CSD began to ask those in custody to produce both their HKID and foreign passports, or else consulate staff would not be allowed to assist them.
 In addition, for those in custody who may have broken the national security law, they would be required to sign an oath to declare their nationalities.

 The Canadian government revealed that a prisoner with a Canadian passport was forced to choose a nationality on 18 January 2021.

 A spokesperson for the United States said that there were now "deep concerns that this new Hong Kong policy will compel people to declare their citizenship under duress and without an opportunity to understand the full implications of the declaration."
 In response, the CSD declined to comment.

 In February 2021, commissioner Woo Ying-ming claimed that some people were becoming prisoners for the glorification of being imprisoned for political reasons, and also said that district councillors would be restricted from visiting prisoners unless they give a "valid reason."

 In March 2021, Apple Daily reported that sources told the newspaper that the CSD's "secret unit" handled the detention of Andy Li, who was arrested for attempting to flee to Taiwan.

 In July 2023, 7 CSD officers were arrested, with allegations that they had gang raped a woman.

 In January 2024, the CSD claimed that reports of a man being arrested in 2022 for sexual assaults in prison was "baseless," but several days later, Hong Kong police confirmed the report.

+In June 2026, the CSD has released an anti-drug promotional video called "Obsession: The Sugar-Coated Trap" (Obsession糖衣陷阱), which became controversial because its first half appeared to promote recreational drug use.